devTarak/personal-voice-assistent/README.md

 You: "Play the song Hello by Adele"
 Assistant: "Playing Hello by Adele"
 ```
+## Customization
+You can customize the voice assistant to fit your preferences by modifying the code.
+Feel free to explore the code and adapt it to add new features or adjust the existing behavior.
+## Limitations
+The voice assistant relies on internet connectivity for certain functionalities, such as retrieving information from Wikipedia or playing songs from online platforms.
+Make sure you have a stable internet connection for optimal performance.
+## Acknowledgments
+We would like to express our gratitude to the developers of the libraries and tools used in this project.
+Their contributions have been instrumental in creating this personal voice assistant.
 ## Contributing
 Contributions to this project are highly appreciated.
 If you have any ideas or improvements, please submit a pull request or open an issue to discuss potential enhancements.
 ## License